Exact multi-parameter persistent homology of time-series data: Fast and variable topological inferences

 \begin{section}{Introduction}

-Topological data analysis (TDA) is a recent development in modern data science that utilizes the topological features of the given data.
+Topological Data Analysis (TDA) is a recent development in modern data science that utilizes the topological features of the given data.
 Contrary to traditional approaches such as the statistical methods, TDA rather tries to understand the given data by revealing the topological and geometrical structures of the data.
 To extract topological features from the given data, we consider so-called the filtered simplicial complex and record the change of its homology with scale.
 That is, instead of fixing the scale for the construction of the complex out of the given data points, TDA measures the homological invariants to each scale.
 This way, we see how the topological properties of the given data evolve with scale.
 As the changes with respect to scale are summarized through TDA, the local and global structures of the given data can be concisely visualized and used for characterizing the given data.

-This method is called persistent homology more generally persistence module.
+Persistent homology, more generally referred to as a persistence module, concisely summarizes the evolution of topological features across scales.
+Its output is typically visualized as a barcode or, equivalently, a persistence diagram.
+The map that transforms data into a barcode is piecewise-defined and generally non-differentiable \cite{leygonie2022framework}.
+Even a slight perturbation of the input data can reach boundary conditions (e.g., equal edge lengths in a Vietoris–Rips complex), where insertion orders and pairings change, thereby altering the very expression of this transformation.
+Consequently, no closed-form formula expressed as a combination of elementary functions exists.
+Only in very special settings, such as a circle \cite{adamaszek2017vietoris} or a regular polygon whose number of sides is a multiple of six (Theorem \ref{6k barcode}), can restricted exact formulas be derived.